redewiedergabe/corpus/resources/docs/additional_data.md

 |-------|-------|--------|
 | total | ??    | ?????? |

+Further description of the fully annotated texts can be found HERE.

 # 3 indirect-corpus

 This corpus was created to generate training material specifically for indirect representation.
 NUR IND.
 OHNE MEDIUM UND FRAME